codio/knowledge/source/instructors/teaching/grading/nbgrader.rst

 ..
 Note:: Notebook files are only supported if in the root (`/home/codio/workspace` or `~/workspace`) folder

 ..
-Warning:: Pair programming should not be used for nbgrader.
+Warning:: :ref:`Pair Programming <group-work>` should not be used for Jupyter Notebook

 Configuration
 -------------